isomerpages/imda-tradetrust/_about-tradetrust/What is TradeTrust.md

 <p></p>
 <p>And the security and reliability of TradeTrust is ensured through the
-vulnerability assessment and penetration testing of the Smart Contract Code.
-This security assessment was comprehensively conducted by a third-party specialist, Ernst &amp; Young.</p>
+vulnerability assessment and penetration testing of the Smart Contract Code conducted by a third-party specialist, Ernst &amp; Young.</p>
 </div>
 </details>
 <details class="isomer-details">